 Across the street, Syrians and Syrian Americans who support U.S. action waved flags from their country and shouted for Assad’s ouster.

 “The conflict’s been going on for, what, almost 2 years now.
 Estimates are 100,000 Syrian civilians have been killed and all of a sudden the U.S. government has manufactured the excuse of the use of chemical weapons in Syria to use that excuse to intervene in Syria,” said Tristan Brosnan, 25, of Washington.

-In Boston, more than 200 protesters demonstrated in the Boston Commons against the possible use of American force.
-They chanted “Don’t Bomb Syria!” repeatedly, and at least one speaker said congressional authorization wouldn’t make an attack acceptable.
+Anti-war rallies were held in cities across the U.S. In Boston, more than 200 protesters demonstrated in the Boston Commons against the possible use of force against Syria by the U.S. They waved signs and chanted “Don’t Bomb Syria!” over and over again, and at least one speaker said congressional authorization wouldn’t make an attack acceptable.

-More than two dozen protesters gathered at the Arkansas Capitol to oppose a possible U.S. attack.
+More than two dozen protesters gathered in Little Rock at the Arkansas Capitol to oppose a possible U.S. attack.
 Some wore T-shirts proclaiming “NO U.S. INTERVENTION IN SYRIA.”

 “I had friends that died in Iraq, and I don’t want more people to die for nothing,” said Dominic Box, 23, expressing some of the fears of a war-weary public.

 In downtown Chicago, about 40 people walked quietly in the rain, circling a sculpture in Daley Plaza.
 Some carried signs that read “No War In Syria” and “Shut It Down.”